FancyChaos/debian-i3/README.md

 ## Known bugs/quirks
-- Neovim plugin installation
-	- The Command `sudo -H -u $SPECIFIEDUSER nvim -c PlugInstall -c UpdateRemotePlugins -c quitall` won't really work right now.
-To enable the nvim plugins you need to execute the command `PlugInstall` and `UpdateRemotePlugins` inside nvim by yourself.
 - Network problems
 	- On my notebook it's not possible to get the wifi working before the installation is done.
 That means that you need to hook up an Ethernet cable (Maybe you have more luck with your notebook).